 |Time:||1900 EST||Investigation level:||Defined - click for an explanation of investigation levels|

 |State:||Australian Capital Territory||Occurrence type:||Runway incursion|

-|Report status:||Pending||Highest injury level:||None|
+|Report status:||Final||Highest injury level:||None|

-|Aircraft manufacturer||ATR-Gie Avions de Transport Régional|
+|Aircraft manufacturer||ATR-GIE Avions de Transport Régional|

-|Operator||Virgin Australia Airlines Pty Ltd|
+|Operator||Virgin Australia Airlines|

 |Type of operation||Air Transport High Capacity|

 |Damage to aircraft||Nil|